BeauTheBeau/discordjs-template/src/commands/README.md

 example,
 if you want to create a command called `ping`, the file name should be `ping.js`.

-The file should export a `data` object, constructed with the [`SlashCommandBuilder`](slashCommandBuilder) class, and an `execute` function, which is the function that will be executed when the command is called.
+The file should export a `data` object, constructed with the [`SlashCommandBuilder`](slashCommandBuilder) class, an `execute` function, which is the function that will be executed when the command is called, and optionally an `options` object, which contains several other options.

 ### Example